kivensolo/EsayADB/README.md

 # EsayADB
-A adb tool by JSwing
+A adb tool with JSwing

 Double click /ExecutorZip/EsayADB.bat to run.